 Blanche and Stanley

-The conflict between Blanche and Stanley drives much of A Streetcar Named Desire.
-The 1951 film does an impressive job of driving home what might be difficult to see in the text alone – the sexual tension between Blanche and Stanley from the moment they first meet.
+The conflict between Blanche and Stanley drives a whole bunch of A Streetcar Named Desire.
+The 1951 film does an impressive job of driving home what might be difficult to see in the text alone—the epic sexual tension between Blanche and Stanley from the moment they first meet.
 Notice that Stella is out of the picture (in the bathroom washing her face) the first time Blanche encounters Stanley.
 They’re alone together.
 He takes off his shirt on the grounds that he wants to be “comfortable.”
-While Blanche pretends to be OK with this, we know later that such informalities in fact make her uncomfortable.
+While Blanche pretends to be okay with this, we know later that such informalities in fact make her uncomfortable.

 Later, there’s the constant proximity of Blanche to Stanley and Stella’s bed, which is more tension for all.
 When Stanley rifles through the personal things in Blanche’s trunk, it’s as though he’s violating her as well.
-The big “Stelll-ahhhhh!!!” scene is as much about Blanche’s discomfort with Stanley’s aggressive sexuality as it is fear for her sister.
-She’s horrified that Stella goes back downstairs in order to make love to Stanley.
+The big “Stelll-ahhhhh!” scene is as much about Blanche’s discomfort with Stanley’s aggressive sexuality as it is fear for her sister.
+She’s horrified that Stella goes back downstairs in order to get in on with Stanley.